Abboskhan01/JEP-blog-site/README.md

-# JEP-blog-site
+# Blog-site
- The site is written in the python django framework and it is a blog site called JEP
+ The site is written in the python django framework and it is a blog site.